junqilu/AudioManipulation/README.md

 * `'requested_subtitles'` is like a union of `'subtitles'` and `'automatic_captions'`.

+## Transcript/caption/subtitle processing
+**transcript_processing.py** is used for this section.

+Downloaded transcripts can have different formats, so you need to double-check on the output file before you import it into audicity for labeling.

+The resulting output label txt is just a base and you can manually edit it before use it for labeling in audicity.
+* You can fuse some terms together to ensure a label is always a full sentence.
+* For separating several sentences, you need to do it inside audicity.

 ## Background noise (music) deduction
 **background_deduction.py** is used for this section.